Training Like a Medical Resident: Context-Prior Learning Toward Universal Medical Image Segmentation: Introduction

 \section{Introduction}

-Medical image segmentation offers the detailed delineation of anatomical structures that is crucial for disease diagnosis~\cite{de2018clinically,shen2015multi} and treatment planning~\cite{nestle2005comparison,gao2021focusnetv2,gao2019focusnet}.
-To date, the prevailing training paradigm for medical image segmentation revolves around developing separate models for specific medical objects (e.g., organs or tumors) and image modalities (e.g., CT or MR)~\cite{isensee2021nnu,gao2021utnet}.
-This paradigm is often constrained by the limited data from the same domain, resulting in compromised robustness and generalizability of models.
-Further scaling up data volumes for specific segmentation tasks is challenging due to the high cost of data acquisition, collection, and annotation~\cite{razzak2018deep}.
-Moreover, the current paradigm fails to exploit potential relationships among medical imaging tasks.
-These limitations together confine the capability and scalability of medical image segmentation models.
+Medical image segmentation methods generate accurate delineations of anatomical structures which are crucial for disease diagnosis~\cite{de2018clinically,shen2015multi} and treatment planning~\cite{nestle2005comparison,gao2021focusnetv2,gao2019focusnet}.
+To date, the prevailing paradigm for medical image segmentation promotes the development of separate models for specific medical objects (e.g., organs or tumors) and image modalities (e.g., CT or MR)~\cite{isensee2021nnu,gao2021utnet,liu2022transfusion,zhangli2022region,chang2022deeprecon,gao2019multi}.
+This paradigm is often constrained by the limited training data from the same domain, resulting in compromised model robustness and generalizability.
+Further scaling up data size for specific segmentation tasks is challenging due to the high cost of data acquisition, collection, and annotation~\cite{razzak2018deep,gao2021enabling}.
+Moreover, the current paradigm is unable to exploit relationships among medical imaging tasks that are critical for disease understanding.
+These hurdles together confine the capability and scalability of medical image segmentation models.

-By observing the training program of radiology residency, we recognize that radiologists' expertise arises from routine exposure to a diverse range of medical images across body regions, diseases, and imaging modalities.
-During this process, essential prior knowledge about the target regions of interest (ROI) and their visual features across imaging modalities is gained for interpreting the subtle patterns.
-Inspired by this observation, it is intuitive to train a universal segmentation model from diverse sources of medical images.
-However, addressing the significant heterogeneity among medical imaging tasks faces daunting challenges.
+Inspired by radiology residency programs~\cite{acgme2022,acgme2023number,sarkany2018running}, we recognize that radiologists' expertise arises from routine exposure to wide-ranging images across body regions, diseases, and imaging modalities.
+Despite the fact that the human body exhibits anatomical variability, it is fundamentally composed of various types of tissues and structures whose appearance in images are often statistically similar~\cite{scanlon2018essentials}.
+These tissues display specific visual characteristics under different imaging modalities~\cite{bankman2008handbook,hussain2022modern}.
+During the training process, residents acquire prior knowledge about the regions of interest (ROI) across imaging modalities for interpreting various types of patterns.
+Inspired by this observation, we prioritize a paradigm shift toward universal medical image segmentation, which seeks to harness the diversity and commonality of medical images, to build a comprehensive, unified segmentation model.
+However, addressing the heterogeneity among medical imaging tasks faces daunting challenges.